 The most enjoyable part of working in the hospitality industry is its culture; we often work as a team which is more like working with friends and learning about their different cultures.

-What is your favourite part of the course so far?
+What was your favourite part of the course?